Meet Our WLC Tutors

-Liz (she/her) is a junior English with Creative Writing major and Film Studies minor from Clifton Park, New York.
+Liz (she/her) is a senior English with Creative Writing major and Film Studies minor from Clifton Park, New York.
 She is a member of the e-board for Sigma Tau Delta English National Honor Society and works as a student publishing assistant at Fraser Library.
 In her free time, Liz enjoys playing video games and tabletop games like Dungeons & Dragons with her friends.
 Liz understands the difficulty of switching between academic and recreational mindsets, and can help anyone looking for focus, advice, or direction in the writing of their paper.

-Julia (she/her/hers) is a junior Psychology and English (Creative Writing) double major from Monroe, New York.
+Julia (she/her/hers) is a senior Psychology and English (Creative Writing) double major from Monroe, New York.
 She currently serves as the vice-president of Exit 8, an a cappella group on campus, and is a member of the Phi Eta Sigma Honor Society.
 In her free time, she enjoys reading, hiking, and playing violin.
 In her academic writing, Julia works mainly with MLA and APA, but she is looking forward to helping out with any writing style.
 She understands how overwhelming it can be to work through the writing process and is excited to make it less intimidating with some helpful feedback.

 Elliot Pecora (he/him/his) is a junior English Literature major and Edgar Fellows minor from Rochester, NY.
 On campus, he is a part of OGX, Geneseo’s multicultural dance group, as well as Food Security Advocates, the Spinebreakers book club, and Sigma Tau Delta.
 He looks forward to helping his peers feel confident turning in any writing assignment as well as encouraging people to hone their unique voice.He hopes to foster an equal and supportive exchange where students feel comfortable coming to him with their writing.
 In his free time, Elliot misses his cat, listens to Mitski, and watches reality TV shows with his housemates.